 Most of us are not destined to live in a domicile designed by an internationally celebrated architect.
-But you can add world-class architecture to your daily life with flatware by alive notables such as Renzo Piano and Jean Nouvel and not-alive notables such as Josef Hoffman and Arne Jacobsen.
-Here are our favorite architect-designed flatware sets:
+But you can add world-class architecture to your daily life with flatware by current notables, such as Renzo Piano and Jean Nouvel, and 20th-century greats, including Josef Hoffman and Arne Jacobsen.
+Here are our favorite architect-designed flatware sets.

 Above: Arne Jacobsen designed this minimalist brushed-stainless line of flatware for Georg Jensen in 1957; a Five-Piece Place Setting is $95 at LX Studio.

 Above: Inspired by the austere lifestyle of Bohemian monks, English architect John Pawson designed this spartan set of cutlery for Belgian company When Objects Work.
-The When Objects Work John Pawson Stainless Tableware Set of six four-piece place settings in a lovely box is $1,017 at Fitzsu.
+The When Objects Work John Pawson Stainless Tableware Set of six four-piece place settings is $672 at Fitzsu.
+March in SF offers the design in Sterling Silver.

-Above: Italian-born architect and designer Antonio Citterio created a brushed stainless cutlery line for Iittala.
+Above: Italian architect and designer Antonio Citterio created a brushed stainless cutlery line for Iittala of Finland.
 The Citterio 98 Cutlery Five-Piece Set is $60 from Y Living.

 Above: The Colombina Flatware Collection designed by Italian architects Doriana and Massimiliano Fuksas in 2007 for Alessi is available in a high-polished stainless steel finish; $53 for a five-piece place setting at A+R Shop.

 Above: Iconic Italian architect and designer Gio Ponti created a line of cutlery for Sambonet.
-Available in matte or polished stainless steel, the Gio Ponti Sambonet Flatware Five-Piece Setting is $80 from Bloomingdales.
+Available in matte and polished stainless steel, the Gio Ponti Sambonet Flatware Five-Piece Setting is $85 from Sambonet.

-Above: Achille Castiglioni's Dry Line reinterpretation of classic Italian tableware is available in mirror-polished or matte finish stainless steel; the Dry Cutlery 5-Piece Setting is $82 at the MOMA Store.
+Above: Achille Castiglioni's Dry Line reinterpretation of classic Italian tableware is available in mirror-polished and matte finish stainless steel; the Dry Cutlery 5-Piece Setting is $84 at the MoMA Store.

-Above: Austrian architect Josef Hoffman designed a line of flatware in 1906 for the Wiener Werkstaette; Alessi recently reintroduced the Rundes Modell Flatware line in mirror-polished stainless steel; the pieces are sold individually in sets of six, starting at $132 for six Rundes Modell Dessert Forks, at Alessi.
+Above: Austrian architect Josef Hoffman designed a line of flatware in 1906 for the Wiener Werkstaette.
+Alessi recently reintroduced the Rundes Modell Flatware line in mirror-polished stainless steel; the pieces are sold individually in sets of six, starting at $132 for six Rundes Modell Dessert Forks, at Alessi.

-Above: Alessi's Nuovo Milano Flatware by Italian architect Ettore Scottsass features a mirrored stainless steel finish; $125 for a five-piece place setting (including dessert fork and knife and coffee spoon, not shown) at Hive Modern.
+Above: Alessi's Nuovo Milano Flatware by Italian architect Ettore Scottsass features a mirrored stainless steel finish; $128 for a six-piece place setting (including dessert fork and knife and coffee spoon, not shown) at Hive Modern.